In the Press

 “For years, our work has lived primarily in an academic research setting, where we’ve generated a strong body of evidence validating our approach,” said Dr. Brandon Jutras.
 “This partnership with Galaxy Diagnostics helps move those basic science discoveries beyond the bench and toward real-world diagnostic tools that can meaningfully impact patient care.”

-Over the coming year, Galaxy and Dr. Jutras will collaborate to support clinical sample evaluation and advance the scientific validation required to support future assay development and potential regulatory pathways.
+At the time of the agreement, Galaxy and Dr. Jutras planned to collaborate on clinical sample evaluation and the scientific validation required to support future assay development and potential regulatory pathways.

 “The tide is turning,” Bell added.
 “At Galaxy Diagnostics, our goal is to set a new standard for how vector-borne diagnostics move from discovery into diagnostics that clinicians can adopt and patients can access.”